-Digital maps displaying programme resources, population numbers, immunisation A proportion (%) that reflects the number of people receiving (an) intervention(s) divided by the total number of people eligible to receive the intervention(s) indicators and other geographic data facilitated by geospatial technologies and visualised within Geographic Information Systems (GIS) help reveal patterns in space and over time to facilitate better use of information and decision-making.
+Digital maps displaying programme resources, population numbers, immunisation A proportion (%) that reflects the number of people receiving (an) intervention(s) divided by the total number of people eligible to receive indicators and other geographic data facilitated by geospatial technologies and visualised within Geographic Information Systems (GIS) help reveal patterns in space and over time to facilitate better use of information and decision-making.
 Despite recent advances in technologies and data collection devices, the use of geospatial technologies for immunisation programme delivery and other public sector health applications is still underdeveloped in most low- and middle-income countries (LMICs) with few programs able to sustainably scale and cross the chasm from shape files to GIS-enabled decision making, planning, and The continuous oversight of an activity to assist in its supervision and to see that it proceeds according to plan.
-Monitoring involves the specification of methods to measure acti.
+Monitoring involves.

-Improving Immunisation Coverage and Equity through the Effective Use of Geospatial Technologies: A Landscape Analysis and Theory of Change explores current approaches to leaving no child behind with immunisation by harnessing geospatial technologies and GIS to improve immunisation coverage and Equity in the context of public health campaigns refers to providing high-quality interventions uniformly and in a fair and impartial manner to all target populations including und in low- and middle-income countries.
+Improving Immunisation Coverage and Equity through the Effective Use of Geospatial Technologies: A Landscape Analysis and Theory of Change explores current approaches to leaving no child behind with immunisation by harnessing geospatial technologies and GIS to improve immunisation coverage and Equity in the context of public health campaigns refers to providing high-quality interventions uniformly and in a fair and impartial manner to in low- and middle-income countries.

-These foundations and lessons form the basis of the Theory of Change to inform investment in GIS-enabled strategies that contribute to powerful changes that optimise routine immunisation programme and campaign design, Implementation aims to develop strategies for available or new health interventions in order to improve access to, and the use of, these interventions by the populations in need., and monitoring to increase the number of fully-immunised children globally.
+These foundations and lessons form the basis of the Theory of Change to inform investment in GIS-enabled strategies that contribute to powerful changes that optimise routine immunisation programme and campaign design, Implementation aims to develop strategies for available or new health interventions in order to improve access to, and the use of, these, and monitoring to increase the number of fully-immunised children globally.